alsmal23/S4T1TM2/README.md

 |**REQ-XX2**|Users shall be able to track time spent on tasks by checking user software interactivity|
 |**REQ-XX3**|The client application shall run in the background on the developers computer and shall use heuristics to determine if the developer is working on a task assigned to them.
 If it makes such a determination and the developer **has not** logged work as being in progress the application shall send the a notification that will remind them to log work as being in progress.|

-## Use Cases  (@paul-mchugh TODO → Get use cases tasks list, assign out)
 Your requirements and previous sections should lead to your use cases.
 How will users use the system?
 What are the types of users?
 This sections should include detailed use cases as well as an accountability matrix that ties your requirements to your use cases.

 __Actors__
-Anyone - Genearlly meaning anyone or thing acting as a human person RegUser - Genearlly meaning anyone who has registered and has a valid user account Developer - Generally meaning the user with the lowest permissions for a project Manager - Generally meanting the user with a high level of permissions for a project Server - The data warehouse manager
+Anyone - Generally meaning anyone or thing acting as a human person RegUser - Generally meaning anyone who has registered and has a valid user account Developer - Generally meaning the user with the lowest permissions for a project Manager - Generally meaning the user with a high level of permissions for a project Server - The data warehouse manager
 Client - The customer service associate